DiamondLightSource/authz/docs/references/organisational-policy.md

     Subject attributes, Session membership, and Proposal membership are supplied by the [Diamond Data Bundle](../references/diamond-data-bundle.md).

-## Token Verification
+## Subject Claims

-Queried via `diamond.policy.token.verify`
+Queried via `diamond.policy.token.claims`

-The token verification function allows you to check that an access token is valid, it returns the Subject who owns the access token.
-This is performed by querying the CAS User Info Endpoint, and is compatible with:
+The token claims object allows you to access the claims of a user token - providing it is valid.
+This is performed by verifying the signature of the token against a JSON Web Key Set (JWKS), and is compatible with `authn.diamond.ac.uk`.

-- `auth.diamond.ac.uk`
-- `authbeta.diamond.ac.uk`
-- `authalpha.diamond.ac.uk`

-The CAS User Info Endpoint instance is supplied via the `USERINFO_ENDPOINT` environment variable.

-!!! warning

-    The token verification function performs an HTTP request, thus it is not suitable for usage in a hot loop